yeshua453/website/blog/2024-05-01-flet-packaging-update.md

 <img src="/img/blog/packaging/pypi-non-pure-package.png" className="screenshot-80 screenshot-rounded" />

-When you run `pip install <package>` pip tries to find a wheel for your specific platform and Python version looking at wheel sufixes that include that information.
+When you run `pip install <package>` pip tries to find a wheel for your specific platform and Python version looking at wheel suffixes that include that information.

 It's a courtesy of package developer to provide pre-compiled wheels for multiple platforms.
 There could be missing wheels for some platforms, or no wheels at all - just `.tar.gz` under "Source distribution" with package sources.